Nevysha/Cozy-Nest/PATCHNOTE.md

 - [x]  Fetch version from a desicated json file hosted directly in the repo.
 This file should contains version number as well as feature list.
 As it’s from github there is no risk of tracking from me.
 - [x]  Put settings panel button of prompt pan always under positive/negative prompt
 - [x]  Add small accent color to the selected Main Menu
+- [x]  Added a link to my Ko-Fi page :3

 ## Issues fixed